How Sleep-Disordered Breathing Can Severely Damage Your Body and Brain –

 1. Obstructive Sleep Apnea

-In obstructive sleep apnea, the brain tells the body to breathe, but because there is an airway obstruction, the person has difficulty breathing.
+In obstructive sleep apnea, the brain tells the body to breathe, but because there is airway obstruction, the person has difficulty breathing.
 The obstruction happens when the throat muscles intermittently relax and block the airway during sleep.
 The obstruction also makes the chest and diaphragm muscles work harder to open the obstructive airway and pull some air into the lungs.

 2. Central Sleep Apnea (CSA)